Q. What causes hearing loss?

 Recreational activities that may be risk factors include target shooting and hunting, snowmobile riding, woodworking and other hobbies, playing in a band, attending rock concerts, and listening with headphones too loudly.
 Harmful noises at home may also come from lawnmowers, leaf blowers, and shop tools.

 Damaging noise levels in work environments are also a growing concern.
 The Centers for Disease Control and Prevention recently reported that occupational hearing loss is the most common work-related injury in the United States.
 Approximately 22 million U.S. workers are exposed to hazardous noise levels at work, and an additional nine million are exposed to ototoxic chemicals.
 An estimated $242 million is spent annually on workers' compensation for hearing loss disability.
-NIOSH recommends removing hazardous noise from the workplace whenever possible and using hearing protection in situations where dangerous noise exposures have not yet been controlled or eliminated.
+NIOSH recommends removing hazardous noise from the workplace whenever possible and using hearing protection in situations where dangerous exposure to noise have not yet been controlled or eliminated.

 Excessive noise exposure can also cause tinnitus, a condition which causes you to hear a ringing or other sound when no external sound is present.